 A Pap test, also called a Pap smear, is the most common screening test for cervical cancer in women who have no symptoms of cancer.
 It is often performed during a woman’s gynecologic checkup.

-Some of the cells collected from the cervix during the Pap test may also be tested for the human papillomavirus, also called HPV.
+Some of the cells collected from the cervix during the Pap test may also be tested for human papillomavirus, also called HPV.
 Infection with HPV is a risk factor for cervical cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancer.
+There are different types, or strains, of HPV.
+Some strains are more strongly linked with certain types of cancer.

 How often you need to have a Pap test depends on your age, results of previous tests, and other factors.
 Learn more about cervical cancer screening guidelines.